vbsw/glut/README.md

 # glut

 ## Abstract
-This is GLUT binding for the programming language Go.
+This is freeglut binding for the programming language Go.
 It works on linux.

 ## Installation